 As I moved into adulthood, I quickly learned what good whipped cream was all about.
 I remember I had my first homemade whipped cream on a hot chocolate and wondered why the hell would anyone eat anything else.
 The store-bought stuff just didn’t compare.

 The below homemade whipped cream recipe requires only three ingredients: heavy whipping cream, sugar, and vanilla extract.
 Most of us have sugar and potentially vanilla extract somewhere in the kitchen.
-All that you may need is the whipping cream or heavy cream.
-You cannot use milk or half & half because they do not contain enough fat to whip properly.
+All that you may need is the whipping cream or heavy cream which is readily available at most grocery stores.
+You cannot use milk or half & half because they do not contain enough fat for it to whip properly.

 A few notes before we get to the recipe.
 You should chill both the bowl and the beaters that you are using to make the whipped cream.
 The cream should also be at least refrigerator cold and not left at room temperature for too long.
 This will help the cream to whip up faster.